What is Cladribine (Leustat® or LITAK)?

 Muscle or joint pain

-Effects on the kidneys
+Effects on the liver and kidneys

-This treatment may affect how your liver works.
-This is usually mild and goes back to normal after treatment.
-You will have blood tests to check how well your liver is working.
+This treatment can affect how your kidneys or liver work.
+This is usually mild and goes back to normal after treatment ends.
+You will have blood tests to check how well your kidneys and liver are working.
+Contact the hospital on the 24-hour number if you:

 Problems sleeping and anxiety